 North Carolina renters can also exercise their “right to repair and deduct,” meaning they can actually legally refuse to pay rent if major repairs (like an air conditioning unit) are left neglected.

-Renting a house in Winston - Salem, NC
+Renting apartments in Winston - Salem, NC under $900